 6063 Aluminum – Where It Comes From

-When it comes to aluminum 6063 (and other grades), things to this about is that there are always other elements involved in creating the metal.
+When it comes to aluminum 6063 (and other grades), there are always other elements involved in creating the metal.
 Just like in 6061, you will find magnesium and silicon traces inside Aluminum 6063 alloys (you may even find traces of iron, copper, or zinc in minimal percentage amounts).
-6063 properties allow it to be very easily extruded, and because of that, you will find it is one of the most common metals used.
+6063’s properties allow it to be very easily extruded, and because of that, it is one of the most common metals used.

-6063 aluminum should always be separated before bringing it to the scrap yard so you can make more money with this metal.
+6063 aluminum should always be separated before being brought to the scrap yard so you can make more money with this metal.
 You should also separate any painted materials that may be mixed to get the best pricing possible.
 Below are a few examples of where you could find 6063 Aluminum being used.

 - Door Frames